-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS harm to the public interest with possible spill-over impacts across national borders.
-This is also relevant in cases where unsafe products can cause environmental harm. whose breaches can cause serious harm to the public interest with possible spill-over impacts across national borders.
-This is also relevant in cases where unsafe products can cause environmental harm. borders.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS This is also relevant in cases where unsafe products can cause environmental harm. interest with possible spill-over impacts across national borders.
 This is also relevant in cases where unsafe products can cause environmental harm.
-24 (10bis) Enhancing the protection of whistleblowers would also contribute to preventing and deterring breaches of Euratom rules on nuclear safety, radiation protection and responsible and safe management of spent fuel and radioactive waste.
-It would also strengthen the enforcement of existing provisions of the revised Nuclear Safety Directive 23 on the effective nuclear safety culture and, in particular, Article 8b(2)(a), which requires, inter alia, that the competent regulatory authority establishes management systems which give due priority to nuclear safety and (10bis)Enhancing the protection of whistleblowers would also contribute to preventing and deterring breaches of Euratom rules on nuclear safety, radiation protection and responsible and safe management of spent fuel and radioactive waste.
-It would also strengthen the enforcement of existing provisions of the revised Nuclear Safety Directive 24 on the effective nuclear safety culture and, in particular, Article 8b(2)(a), which requires, inter alia, that the competent regulatory authority establishes
+24 (10bis)Enhancing the protection of whistleblowers would also contribute to preventing and deterring breaches of Euratom rules on nuclear safety, radiation protection and responsible and safe management of spent fuel and radioactive waste.
+It would also strengthen the enforcement of existing provisions of the revised Nuclear Safety Directive 12 on the effective nuclear safety culture and, in particular, Article 8b(2)(a), which requires, inter alia, that the competent regulatory authority establishes management systems which give due priority to nuclear safety and promote, at all levels of staff and management, the ability to question the effective delivery of relevant safety principles and